 Having large breasts isn’t always a blessing.
 For many women whose breasts are disproportionately large for their bodies, day-to-day life can bring quite a bit of discomfort.
 In some cases, large breasts can even make it challenging to exercise or partake in common physical activities, which can lead to stress, anxiety, and depression.
-If your breasts are excessively large or simply too large for your body type, a breast reduction in Boston could be the right choice for you.
+If your breasts are excessively large or simply too large for your body type, a breast reduction in Greater Boston Area could be the right choice for you.

 What Is Breast Reduction?